openwebdocs/owd-website/pages/content/reports/2022/index.md

 ## Executive summary

 Open Web Docs (OWD) is an open source collective that employs technical writers to publicly document open web technologies.
 OWD currently employs 4 full time writers and one part time writer, all of whom have extensive experience with Web standards documentation and MDN Web Docs.
-The OWD team writes new documentation, updates existing documentation, and improves documentation infrastructure.
+The OWD team writes new documentation, updates existing documentation, and improves documentation infrastructure together with other organizations such as Mozilla, Google, or Microsoft, and external contributors.

 Open Web Docs’ main focus has been contributions to [MDN Web Docs](https://developer.mozilla.org), the premier platform for Web platform documentation.

 In 2022, OWD writers were the main contributors to MDN Web Docs.

 - OWD was the single organization with the greatest number of PRs merged to the MDN content repository.
-- OWD provided 60% of all pull request reviews to the MDN content repository.
+- OWD provided 60% of all Pull Request (PR) reviews to the MDN content repository.
-- The OWD team executed a number of writing and documentation infrastructure projects, including:
+- The OWD team led a number of writing and documentation infrastructure projects, including:
-  - Modernizing the JavaScript used in thousands of code samples across MDN, ensuring all examples demonstrate modern best practices
+  - Modernizing the JavaScript used in thousands of code samples across MDN, ensuring all examples demonstrate modern best practices.
-  - Creating and extending documentation to meet the needs identified in the [Interop 2022](https://web.dev/interop-2022/) project, including documenting CSS Colors and Cascade layers,
+  - Creating and extending documentation to meet the needs identified in the [Interop 2022](https://web.dev/interop-2022/) project, including documenting CSS Colors and Cascade layers.
-  - Completely rewriting the documentation for the Performance APIs
+  - Completely rewriting the documentation for the Performance APIs.
   - Rewriting CSS core principles of inheritance, specificity and the cascade.
-  - Documenting all ARIA roles and attributes,
+  - Documenting all ARIA roles and attributes.
   - Making MDN more inclusive by ensuring all examples identify document language, have an appropriate character set, and are responsive, every image has alt text, and human names used in code examples better reflect the diversity of those reading MDN.
-  - Establishing [overall themes](https://github.com/openwebdocs/project/blob/main/steering-committee/themes.md) for prioritized work
+  - Establishing [overall themes](https://github.com/openwebdocs/project/blob/main/steering-committee/themes.md) for prioritized work.

 ## What is MDN and why does it matter?